Fireside

 "sovereign personal God" kind of theology

-could supplant tyrannical systems and churches that suggested one must
+could supplant entire tyrannical systems and churches that suggested one must

-rely on a system of "works" (self-improvement or self-abuse),
+rely on a system of "works" or humanism,

 certainly threatened existing political and religious systems which